cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 https://hydra.iohk.io/job/Cardano/cardano-node/cardano-deployment/latest-finished/download/1/testnet-topology.json
 ```

+:::note

+Each network has its own `config` file, `genesis` file(s), `topology` file and its own unique identifier called the **Network Magic**.

+This section will be updated as new **Cardano** networks come online with their respective configuration files and **Network Magic**.
+:::

 Now maybe you are asking what is the difference between `mainnet` and `testnet` and why are there two networks?
-To put simply, **Cardano** is an open-source blockchain and anyone is free to spin-up their own networks based on the **Cardano** software stack.
+To put simply, **Cardano** is an open-source blockchain and anyone is free to spin-up their own networks based on the **Cardano** software components.
 The `mainnet` network is the very first one that was established way back in 2017 during the start of the **Byron** era.
 In a way, everyone partcipating in the network has agreed or made a consensus that this is where all the real value of **Cardano** lives.

-But because of that, testing the network features and capabilities can be expensive and will consume real value.
+But testing the network features and capabilities can be expensive and will consume real value.
 So [InputOutputGlobal](https://iohk.io) has spun-up a sandbox version of the network, where instead of using real `ADA` tokens for transactions you will instead use the `tADA` or **Test ADA** that lives in the **sandbox** version and we call this the `testnet`.
 Alternatively, you can also spin-up your own custom **Cardano** network but that is outside the scope of this guide.

-:::note

-Each network has its own `config` file, `genesis` file(s), `topology` file and its own unique identifier called the **Network Magic**.

-This section will be updated as new **Cardano** networks come online with their respective configuration files and **Network Magic**.
-:::

 ### Running the node